TheSkynet1337/NihongoGuide/README.md

 If you want to be able to hand write Kanji this is where you have to diverge from what I would suggest and use Heisig's Remembering the Kanji instead (Vol. 1 and 3. skip Vol. 2.).
 See writing section for further discussion.

-I will list some of my suggestions here:
+My suggestion:

-- [NativShark](https://www.nativshark.com/) (monthly or lifetime): teaches Kana, Kanji and vocabulary.
+- [NativShark](https://www.nativshark.com/) (monthly or lifetime): teaches Kana, Kanji, Grammar and vocabulary.
+- [WaniKani](https://www.wanikani.com/) (monthly or lifetime): teaches Kanji and vocabulary, you should supplement this with a 3k deck as their vocabulary is not necessarily every day type stuff.

+Other useful tools:

 - [Anki](https://apps.ankiweb.net/) (free): get a [3k deck](https://ankiweb.net/shared/decks?search=Japanese%20Core&sort=rating) with audio that has the word in a sentence on the front and a translation on the back, no need to go too fancy.
-- [WaniKani](https://www.wanikani.com/) (monthly or lifetime): teaches Kanji and vocabulary, you should supplement this with a 3k deck as their vocabulary is not necessarily every day type stuff.
 - [JPDB](https://jpdb.io/) (free): teaches Kanji and vocabulary based on frequency in a given piece of content.
 - [Migaku](https://migaku.com/) (monthly or lifetime): They have a from 0 course but I don't know its quality, this is in this list because it is a great tool for making your own flashcards once you are at the intermediary/advanced level